 Worldwide, men are more likely to be literate, about two-thirds of illiterate adults are women.
 However, “women have overtaken men at every level of education in developed countries around the world,” (BBC News, Girls top of the class worldwide).
 For instance, in the UK: “The disparity between boys and girls has become a regular feature of GCSE and A-level results.
 While 72.3% of girls got A*-C grades, only 63.7% of boys did,” The guardian.
 The USA Today 10/19/2005 affirmed: “Last year for the first time, women earned more than half the degrees granted statewide in every category, be it associate, bachelor, master, doctoral or professional. […] There are more men than women ages 18-24 in the USA — 15 million vs. 14.2 million […] But nationally, the male/female ratio on campus today is 43/57,” USAToday.com, College gender gap widens: 57% are women.

-In general terms, boys are less attentive to classroom tasks and more disruptive (they lose more classroom learning time because they are sent out of the classroom or sent home), they also read less and later (and so they value reading less), and talk less.
+In general terms, boys pay less attention in class, they are more disruptive (they lose more classroom learning time because they are sent out of the classroom or sent home), they also read less and later (and so they value reading less), and talk later than girls.

 The average man tends to be much more sexually driven than the average woman is.
 This can be observed in prostitution.
 The oldest profession is mostly exercised by women.
 Male prostitution is less frequent, and male prostitution services predominantly male clients.

-In a classical but very revealing study conducted by Russel D. Clark and Elaine Hatfiel in 1978 and 1982, male and female confederates of average attractiveness approached potential partners with one of these requests: “Would you go out toning?,” “Will you come over to my apartment?” or “Would you go to bed with me?”
+In a classical but very revealing study conducted by Russel D. Clark and Elaine Hatfiel in 1978 and 1982, male and female confederates of average attractiveness approached potential partners with one of these requests: “Would you go out with me tonight?,” “Will you come over to my apartment?” or “Would you go to bed with me?”
 “The great majority of men were willing to have a sexual liaison with the women who approached them.
 Women were not.
-Not one woman agreed to a sexual liaison.
-The men that said “No” even gave apologies, i.e., “I’m married” or “I’m going with someone,” Gender Differences in Receptivity to Sexual Offers, Rusell D. Clark y Elaine Hatfield, 1989.
+Not even a single woman agreed to a sexual liaison.
+The men that said “No” even offered some apologies, i.e., “I’m married” or “I’m going with someone,” Gender Differences in Receptivity to Sexual Offers, Rusell D. Clark y Elaine Hatfield, 1989.

 Men take more risks.
 On average, men have more sexual partners and are less than enthusiastic about condom use.
 Obviously, this is not a good idea.
 However, this attitude may come in handy within professional contexts and sports.
-Being capable of making decisions and assuming calculated risks despite the limited facts and great uncertainty is also fundamental in entrepreneurs, executives, and policy makers.
+Being capable of making decisions and assuming calculated risks despite the limited facts and great uncertainty is also fundamental in entrepreneurs, executives, and policy makers to move forward.

 Women are better at active listening, non-verbal communication, and empathy, making them more effective at interpersonal communication.
 When a women is talking to her boyfriend or husband about a problem, she usually describes it in great detail.
 She longs for empathetic listening.
 On the contrary, men get confused and annoyed with so many words, they try to reduce the peripheral (or noise), focus on the problem, and provide a solution.
 And by doing so, they are missing the point completely, she only wanted his attention and empathy!, so she could feel just how much he cares for her.